• Email

 You then pan fry the stuffed potato cakes until they are golden on each side.
 I highly recommend using a very good non-stick pan, otherwise the mashed potatoes might stick to the pan.

 You might also need to use a bit more oil depending on your pan.
+These cakes do stick to the pan, so a good non-stick pan with a nice coating of well-heated oil is essential.

 My pan of choice is Calphalon.
 I’ve been using their pans for many years now and I replace them with the same brand and model when they wear out.